mitsuba-renderer/enoki/docs/intro.rst

 type of mushroom with many long and parallel stalks reminiscent of data flow in vectorized arithmetic.

+Enoki is the numerical foundation of version 2 of the `Mitsuba renderer
+<https://github.com/mitsuba-renderer/mitsuba2>`_, though it is significantly
+more general and should be a trusty tool for a variety of simulation and optimization problems.

 When using Enoki in academic projects, please cite

 .. code-block:: bibtex